MrCoolition/estimate_moving_price/README.md

 }
 ```

+The body should be a JSON **object** with these fields.
+If the request arrives
+as an array containing a single object (as some tooling formats requests), the
+service will unwrap it automatically.
+Any other structure will be rejected with
+a `400` error.

 The service also accepts a variant where `distance_miles` and `move_date`
 appear inside the `items` object.
 These fields will be extracted automatically
 for compatibility with agent tools that send all values together.